Banachek

 Rina Raphael

-Rina Raphael is a journalist who specializes in health, wellness, tech, and women’s issues.
-She covered the wellness industry for Fast Company magazine and has also written for the New York Times, Los Angeles Times, Wall Street Journal, and New York Magazine, among other publications.
-Her wellness industry newsletter, Well to Do, covers trends and offers market analysis.
+Rina Raphael is a journalist who specializes in health, wellness, and misinformation.
+She covered the wellness industry for Fast Company magazine and has also written for the New York Times, Los Angeles Times, Wall Street Journal, Bloomberg Businessweek, and New York magazine, among other publications.
+Her wellness industry newsletter, Well To Do, covers wellness trends and news.
 Previously, she served as a senior producer and lifestyle editor at TODAY.com and NBCNews.com.

 Eddie Tabash